 - If the problem is not corrected by cleaning the ink cartridges, replace the ink cartridge(s).

-Which cartridges you use depends on your country or region.
+Which cartridges you use might depend on your country/region.
 Follow these steps to purchase cartridges or check cartridge compatibility for your printer using HP SureSupply.

 NOTE:For the United States only, go to the HP Home & Home Office Store .